Trumbull's Academically Gifted (TAG) Program

 Courses in Trumbull’s middle schools are grouped heterogeneously with the exception of mathematics.
 Within the heterogeneous context of each of the other subject areas, teachers are trained to differentiate appropriately for all students with special learning needs, including those with accelerated skills in the content area.

-In mathematics, select students may begin a seven-year advanced mathematics course sequence beginning in grade 6.
+In mathematics, select students may begin a seven-year advanced mathematics course sequence to begin in grade 6.
 This course sequence begins with pre-algebra in grade 6 and leads to calculus in grade 11, and then additional advanced mathematics courses in grade 12.
 The selection criteria are designed to identify and support the students whose data suggest a clear cognitive readiness for mathematical rigor that can sustain over time.
-Students are identified based on meeting either or both of the following criteria:
+Students are identified based on meeting at least two of the following three criteria:

 Course Placement in Grade 8 Algebra 1

-Placement in the grade 8 one-year Algebra 1 course is based on meeting any of the following criteria:
+Placement in the grade 8 one-year Algebra 1 course is based on meeting at least two of the following three criteria:

-All incoming Trumbull High grade 9 students and their parents are invited to a presentation on Tuesday, February 18, 2020, at 7:00 p.m. in the THS Auditorium.
-At that time, administrators will present information related to THS graduation requirements, course placement in subjects with multiple levels, information on electives across all subject areas, and the 2020-21 THS Program of Studies.
+All incoming Trumbull High grade 9 students and their parents were invited to a virtual presentation on Monday, March 22, 2021.
+At that time, administrators presented information related to THS graduation requirements, course placement in subjects with multiple levels, information on electives across all subject areas, and the 2021-2022 THS Program of Studies.
+For links to key resources shared click below:

 General Information on Course Placement in Subjects with Multiple Levels: